Docker Compose でのサービス定義

 security_opt:

 In case list syntax is used, the following keys should also be treated as sequences: dns, dns_search, env_file, tmpfs.
-Unlike sequence fields mentioned above, duplicates resulting from the merge are not removed.
+Unlike sequence fields mentioned previously, duplicates resulting from the merge are not removed.

 Scalars